Tools4everBV/HelloID-Conn-Prov-Target-EntraID/README.md

 *	Under “Client Secrets” click on the “<b>New Client Secret</b>” button to create a new secret.
 *	Provide a logical name for your secret in the Description field, and select the expiration date for your secret.
 *	It's IMPORTANT to copy the newly generated client secret, because you cannot see the value anymore after you close the page.
-*	At least we need to get is the <b>Tenant ID</b>.
+*	At last we need to get is the <b>Tenant ID</b>.
 This can be found in the Azure Portal by going to <b>Azure Active Directory > Custom Domain Names</b>, and then finding the .onmicrosoft.com domain.

 ### Connection settings
 The following settings are required to connect to the API.